-- Any existing facility that is a part of or used by any public or private school that was constructed and operated before January 1, 2001 on property subsequently classified as a regulatory floodway; - b.
-Any existing facility that is a part of or used by any publicly owned wastewater treatment facility that was constructed and operated before January 1, 2001 on property subsequently classified as a regulatory floodway.
+- Any existing or future facility that is or will be a part of or used by any public or private school that was constructed and operated before January 1, 2001 on property subsequently classified as a regulatory floodway; - b.
+Any existing or future facility that is or will be a part of or used by any publicly owned wastewater treatment facility that was constructed and operated before January 1, 2001 on property subsequently classified as a regulatory floodway.

-(i) Fill
+(j) Fill